NICD-UK/project-template/README.md

 The body of the project charter is filled out during the project scoping phase.

-## Raw Data

-Raw data files can be stored either:

-1. inside the project directory in `data/raw/` or
-2. outside the project directory.

-If the raw data files are stored outside the project directory answer the [Raw Data Directory](#raw-data-directory) prompt during setup with the absolute path to them.
-This absolute path is included in the `config.yml` file.
-The `config.yml` file can be different for each project collaborator.

 ## Script Templates

 There are template scripts for: